-Since the users do not have to pay extra for this feature, as opposed to many other eCommerce development platforms, they are attracted to this gold standard of protection that BigCommerce offers, as the customer feel secure about their data with this enhanced security.
+Since the users do not have to pay extra for this feature, as opposed to many other eCommerce development platforms(such as Woocommerce development company and Salesforce Commerce Cloud), they are attracted to this gold standard of protection that BigCommerce offers, as the customer feel secure about their data with this enhanced security.

 Moreover, the fact that BigCommerce is easier to use has most functions and features already built into it, has pre-made theme options available for its users, and has to offer great customer and technical support, making it a quicker option to start an online business.

 BigCommerce does offer multiple pricing options to users, but each one has a certain cap on the online sales conducted per year.
 If sales in a certain year exceed the cap limit of your business’s pricing plan, BigCommerce prompts you to subscribe to a higher costing plan, which is not always a convenient option for the user.